sb8244/generals/README.md

 - [ ] Multiple players join game
 - [ ] Army strength / land count info
 - [x] Clear future moves
+- [ ] Generals should be far enough away from each other (static or dynamic?)

 - Bugs
-- [ ] Fix issue with general being converted to town
+- [ ] Fix issue with own general being converted to town

 ## Installation